 28. In his previous life, Dhritarashtra was a tyrant king, who one day while walking on the lake side saw a swan bird surrounded by hundred cygnets (young swans).
 He ordered to remove the swan bird’s eyes and kill all the hundred cygnets just for his passing fancy.
 Therefore, in next birth he was born blind and all his sons were killed in the war.

-29. Bhishma was among the Eight Vasus (attendants to Indra) and was cursed by Sage Vsashishta for stealing his cow to get born from Ganga.
-Although other 7 seven Vasus were drowned by Ganga just after their death , Bhishma was kept alive because of persuasion of his father Shantanu, and thus served the mortal form.
+29. Bhishma was among the Eight Vasus (attendants to Indra) and was cursed by Sage Vsashishta for stealing his cow to take birth from Ganga.
+Although other 7 seven Vasus were drowned by Ganga, after their death, Bhishma was kept alive because of persuasion of his father Shantanu, and thus served the mortal form.

 [ Read Also Amazing Geographical Knowledge of the Vedic Hindus! ]

 30. Krishna once protested to Yudhishthira that why the king of Indraprastha did not seek his assistance while playing the game of dice.
 If Sakuni could have played the game of dice on behalf of Duryodhana, then definitely Krishna could have played on behalf of the Pandavas.

 31. It is said by some scholars that many verses of Mahabharat composed by Vyas were difficult for his scribe, the God of intelligence, Shree Ganesha to understand.
 These verses were understood by Ganesh in a split second’s break.
 This break allowed Vyas to visualize the further verses.
 But, these verses are so difficult that 80% of them remain unsolved even today.
 There are 8800 such verses in the Mahabharat.
 The recall of incidents and writing it all over so accurately was never done before in modern times by anyone.